tacticdemonic/sb-logger-extension/sb-logger-extension/INSTALL.md

-# Installation Guide - SB Logger Extension
+# Installation Guide - Surebet Helper Extension

 This extension is now properly configured for permanent installation in all major browsers.